pangeo-forge/pangeo-forge-cloud-federation/README.md

-# pangeo-forge-federation
+# pangeo-forge-cloud-federation

-Infrastructure supporting all the bakeries that are part of the pangeo-forge.org federation of bakeries!
+Infrastructure supporting all the bakeries that are part of the Pangeo Forge Cloud federation of bakeries!

 Will eventually contain other things too :)